 True if a procedure definition block for the predicate exists, but there are no clauses for it and it is not declared dynamic or multifile.
-This is true if the predicate occurs in the body of a loaded predicate, an attempt to call it has been made via one of the meta-call predicates, or the predicate had a definition in the past.
+This is true if the predicate occurs in the body of a loaded predicate, an attempt to call it has been made via one of the meta-call predicates, the predicate has been declared as e.g., a meta-predicate or the predicate had a definition in the past.
 See the library package check for example usage.